apache/arrow/docs/source/format/Intro.rst

 ^^^^^^^^^^^^

-A sparse union has the same structure as a dense union, with the omission of the offsets array.
+A sparse union has the same structure as a dense union, with the omission of the offsets buffer.
 In this case, the child arrays are each equal in length to the length of the union.

 .. figure:: ./images/sparse-union-diagram.svg